MeghaMaheshwari/Advanced_Lane_Lines/write_up.md

 	* I experimented with storing the values of the left and right points for previous frames and than using this for calculation of my lane detection. but the results that I got obtained before taking the average was better than that obtained by gathering data from previous frames and hence I chose to not store data from previous frames to avoid unnecessary computation.

+Steps to make it more robust:
+	* Try it out on a self recorded video of the lane and see how it performs on each frame by taking images per frame.